-Planned Parenthood of Metropolitan Washington, D.C. offers all kinds of reproductive health care services for teenagers of all sexes and gender identities.
+Planned Parenthood of Metropolitan Washington, D.C. offers all kinds of reproductive health care services for teenagers and college students of all sexes and gender identities.
 We offer birth control, STD testing, options counseling, pregnancy testing, abortion services, and more!
 You can learn more about our health care services here.

 No. Your appointment and your health care information is completely confidential.
 We are here to help you, and whether or not you tell your parents about your reproductive health care choices is up to you.

 That being said, we encourage you to involve your parents in your health care, and we're here to talk through how to have tough conversations with your parents.